Culler-Shalen seminorms of fillings of the Whitehead link exterior: Introduction

 \begin{Theorem} Let $p$ and $q$ be coprime integers with $q>0$ and $p$ odd,\ $p/q\neq 3$.
 The total Culler-Shalen seminorm of the manifold $\Wpq=W(\pqslope,\ \cdot\ )$ is given by

-where $\dist(\cdot,\cdot)$ denotes the geometric intersection number of two slopes, the slopes $\beta_{j}$ ($j=1,2,3$) are the possible boundary slopes for $\Wpq$ given in table~\ref{tab:boundary-slopes-Wrh-summary}, and the coefficients $a_{1}$, $a_{2}$, and $a_{3}$ are given in table~\ref{tab:summary-cs-norm-p-odd}.
-Furthermore, the minimal non-zero total norm $s$ is as given in the last column of table~\ref{tab:summary-cs-norm-p-odd}. \end{Theorem}
+where $\dist(\cdot,\cdot)$ denotes the geometric intersection number of two slopes, the slopes $\beta_{j}$ ($j=1,2,3$) are the possible boundary slopes for $\Wpq$ given in table~\ref{tab:boundary-slopes-Wrh-summary} below, and the coefficients $a_{1}$, $a_{2}$, and $a_{3}$ are given in table~\ref{tab:summary-cs-norm-p-odd}.
+Furthermore, the minimal non-zero total norm $s$ is as given in the last column of table~\ref{tab:summary-cs-norm-p-odd} on page~\pageref{tab:summary-cs-norm-p-odd}. \end{Theorem} We remark that the condition that $p$ be odd (which is required in the proofs of section~\ref{sec:whitehead-seifert-fillings} to avoid a possible obstruction to lifting $\PSL_{2}(\C)$ representations) automatically excludes the special cases $W_{0}$ and $W_{4}$ (both \emph{large}, toroidal manifolds which do not admit a complete hyperbolic structure), as well as $W_{6}$: Filling this manifold a second time with slope $1$ produces the closed manifold $L_{2}\connsum L_{3}$, a connected sum of lens spaces, causing the arguments in section~\ref{sec:whitehead-seifert-fillings} to fail.
+The same argument applies to $W_{3}$, which therefore has to be excluded separately.

-Since $a_{j}>0$ implies that the fundamental polygon\footnote{The boundary of the norm-ball of radius $s$.} of the Culler-Shalen seminorm has a vertex corresponding to $\beta_{j}$, Lemma~6.1 of \cite{BZfinite} shows that in this case $\beta_{j}$ is a \emph{strongly detected}, strict boundary slope, i.e.\ the slope of an essential surface associated to some ideal point of the character variety of $\Wpq$, which is neither a fibre nor semi-fibre.
-This implies: \begin{Corollary} Let $p$ and $q$ be coprime integers with $q>0$ and $p\neq 3$ odd. \begin{enumerate} \item $\beta_{1}=4$ is a strongly detected slope of $\Wpq$ unless $p=2q\pm 1$ (which implies $p>0$). \item $\beta_{2}$ is always a strongly detected slope of $\Wpq$. \item $\beta_{3}=0$ is a strongly detected slope of $\Wpq$ iff $q>1$, otherwise it is the slope of a fibre in the once-punctured torus bundle $W(p)$. \end{enumerate} \end{Corollary}
+The knowledge of the coefficients $a_{j}$ given in Theorem~\ref{thm:total-cs-norm-Wpq} has immediate consequences: If $a_{j}>0$, the fundamental polygon (the boundary of the norm-ball of radius $s$) of the Culler-Shalen seminorm has a vertex corresponding to $\beta_{j}$, and Lemma~6.1 of \cite{BZfinite} then shows that in this case $\beta_{j}$ is a \emph{strongly detected}, strict boundary slope, i.e.\ the slope of an essential surface associated to some ideal point of the character variety of $\Wpq$, which is neither a fibre nor semi-fibre.
+Inspection of table~\ref{tab:summary-cs-norm-p-odd} therefore implies: \begin{Corollary} Let $p$ and $q$ be coprime integers with $q>0$, $p$ odd, and $p/q\neq 3$. \begin{enumerate} \item $\beta_{1}=4$ is a strongly detected slope of $\Wpq$ \emph{unless} $p=2q\pm 1$. \item $\beta_{2}$ is \emph{always} a strongly detected slope of $\Wpq$. \item $\beta_{3}=0$ is a strongly detected slope of $\Wpq$ iff $q>1$, otherwise it is the slope of a fibre in the once-punctured torus bundle $W(p)$. \end{enumerate} \end{Corollary}